austincasey/humpty/published_results/Readme.md

 ## Within the browser, an instance of jupyter notebooks should be running,
+If not pay close attention to the text response in the command window where the jupyter-notebook command was issued, you will find instructions on how to connect to the local running server with a URL link.

-Now Open and run the Jupyter notebook load the following file:
+Once running in the browser, open and run the Jupyter notebook load the following file:

 compare_humpty_others.ipynb